 Understanding the Growing Threat of Armed Voter Intimidation

 We can take sensible action to guard against threats of armed voter intimidation.

 The risk of armed intimidators at the polls is not an abstract concern — it is an unfortunate reality that is being perpetuated by leaders who are emboldening, rather than denouncing this type of behavior, and it must be thoughtfully and firmly addressed immediately to prevent further violence and voter suppression.
 Especially at a time when America is experiencing political violence, unchecked guns at polling places can have fatal consequences.
-In recent months, firearms carried by private citizens at protests have led to deadly outcomes in Kenosha, Denver, Portland, Seattle, Louisville, and more.
+In recent years, firearms carried by private citizens at protests led to deadly outcomes in Kenosha, Denver, Portland, Seattle, Louisville, and more.

-Whether intended or not, the mere presence of guns at or around polling places threatens voters’ emotional and physical well-being — particularly in a nation where 58% of American adults report that they or someone they care for has been impacted by gun violence.Everytown for Gun Safety
+Whether intended or not, the mere presence of guns at or around polling places threatens voters’ emotional and physical well-being — particularly in a nation where 1 in 5 people have been threatened by a gun.KFF

 While intimidation at polling places is not a uniquely American problem, the rise in U.S. gun ownership paired with growing ideological divides is aided by self-described “militia” groups across the country.
 Since the start of the COVID-19 pandemic, we have seen heavily armed “militias” brandishing firearms in and around statehouses, opposing public health orders, and threatening those participating in demonstrations against police violence.